 It’s been a year exactly since I visited Cappadocia, where does the time go!?
-In light of this I decided to sit down and give it to you straight, so here are the best photo spots in Cappadocia!
+In light of this I decided to sit down and give it to you straight, so here are the most Instagrammable places in Cappadocia!
 Just writing this and putting the pictures together makes me want to book a flight back to Cappadocia immediately.

-You can find the best photo spots in Cappadocia by checking out the local hotels, shops, and surrounding areas.
+You can find the Cappadocia Instagram spots by checking out the local hotels, shops, and surrounding areas.
 You’ll want to make sure your batteries are charged and your camera bag has all of your gear ready because your camera will stay busy from sunrise to sundown.
 There will be no shortage of amazing backdrops with cave hotels, fairy chimneys, and hot air balloon sunrises.

 Some of the best photo locations in Cappadocia are at the hotels.
 Many hotels will not let you watch the sunrise there unless you are a guest.
 However, after sunrise, most will welcome you in and allow you to check out the property and take pictures.

 We stayed in Kaykapi Premium Caves which has beautiful views of the city and the fairy chimneys.
 With a pool and tables overlooking the views, you can’t go wrong here.
 We had a two-bedroom cave suite with an amazingly large bathroom and hammam (similar to a sauna/steam room).
 As a bonus, they leave chocolates on your doorstep when you stay here.

 My favorite spot for photos at Kaykapi was a tree filled with beautiful lanterns.
 Our jaws hit the floor when we saw this lantern tree and the view over Cappadocia behind it.
 At night, it took on a magical look with the lanterns and city lights.
 It looked like it fell straight out of a fairytale!